HsiangHung/Machine_Learning_Note/Classification/Decison Tree/README.md

 ![decision_tree](images/layer_probability.png)

+**NOTE**:
+1. This picture explicitly describes tree-based algorithm is available multi-class classification.
-Note even on the leaves, there exists data noise so we still see various class distribution.
+2. Even on the leaves, there exists data noise so we still see various class distribution.

 ## How to Select Feature for Split?